Setting Up Graceful Fallback Chains for Missing Strings

 React (react-i18next)

-Configure the fallbackLng array and enable load: 'languageOnly' to strip regional suffixes gracefully when exact matches fail.
+Configure the fallbackLng array and load: 'languageOnly' to strip regional suffixes when an exact match fails. useSuspense: false keeps resolution synchronous so a fallback substitution cannot shift layout after hydration:

 import i18n from 'i18next';